The Witch Doctor of Barcelona

 At twelve o'clock at night, there was a knock on the door.
-The man, dressed in dark gray with a black hat had arrived in a carriage that was parked near the entrance.
+The man, dressed in dark gray with a black hat, had arrived in a carriage parked near the entrance.
 The coachman sat in front, waiting.

 "I am in a hurry.
 Did you get the package?"
 The man was sweating and looked worried.
 She took him inside and led him into the basement.

-In the corner of the old, filthy bricked space there was a metal cage.
-He adjusted his eyes to look closely and a smile arose at his face when he saw what was inside the cage.
+In the corner of the old, filthy bricked space, there was a metal cage.
+He adjusted his eyes to look closely, and a smile arose on his face when he saw what was inside the cage.